Skip to main content

 How it works (High Level)

-4. Server processes the request and sends a response.
+4. Server processes the request and sends a response back through the same chain in reverse.

 Next Module